 Narona is one of the most vegetarian-friendly pizza spots in town, but their meaty pizzas are fantastic too.
 They operate an Observatory branch too.
 These guys claim to have both the best pizza and the best cheesecake in town.
 We better try it out to be sure.

 Ferdinando’s has gone from being run out of an apartment, to a secret kitchen at the back of a Kloof Street bar, to their very own spot in Observatory.
 But wherever they went, their fans followed, bearing testament to the quality of their delicious pizza.
 With an array of interesting topping combinations, ample vegetarian options, and of course their famous desert pizza (Nutella, fruit and roasted marshmallows), you’ll quickly find yourself becoming a regular.

-Breugels is all about fresh, wood-fired pizza served in a family-friendly setting.
-Guests are supplied with crayons and paper while they wait, and the walls are decorated with their masterpieces!
-The food is wholesome and vegetarians are well catered for.
+Bruegel’s is all about fresh, wood-fired pizza served in a family-friendly setting.
+Guests get crayons and paper while they wait, and the walls are decorated with their masterpieces!
+The food is wholesome and they cater well for vegetarians.
 There are also fresh salads and homemade pastas, along with a fantastic wine list.

 If you are a fan of authentic Italian food or crave pizzas like no other, look no further than La Matta!